Rocketlauncher269/The-Aurora-Mod-ARCHIVED/README.md

 The bosses are spawnable but the spawners are not obtainable

-the snow boss has a glith with its head
+the snow boss has a glitch with its head